 Doing the prep work: 6 tips

 #1: Be ready to share - your banker’s going to ask you lots of questions!
-“People often seem surprised by how much info we need – and why, for example, if you’re exploring the possibility of a mortgage we’d request things like T4s or an employment letter to verify what you’ve told us,” says Howatt, who explains that this information helps your banker get a clearer picture of your financial landscape and is all in your best interest because it ensures a fulsome and accurate financial wellness assessment.
+“People often seem surprised by how much info we need – and why, for example, if you’re exploring the possibility of a mortgage we’d request things like T4s or an employment letter to verify what you’ve told us,” says Howatt He explains this information helps your banker get a clearer picture of your financial landscape and is all in your best interest because it ensures a fulsome and accurate financial wellness assessment.

 “Just be aware that your banker might ask you for a lot of information at once,” he says.
-“If I know I’m meeting a client, I always send them a bit of a grocery list ahead of time for what we’re going to talk about, including a checklist of key documents to bring.
+“If I’m meeting with a client I always send them a bit of a grocery list ahead of time for what we’re going to talk about, including a checklist of key documents to bring.
 And I always preface it with yes, this may feel like a lot, but I’m only going to ask for it once, and it helps me better understand and help you.”

 #2: Provide the information – and in a timely manner.
 While your first inclination might be to hold your cards close to your chest (we get it, these are your hard-earned dollars!), you’re setting your banker up to do a way better job of advising you if you simply tell them, honestly, what’s going on – in fact, it’ll actually save you time because they’re going to find out eventually anyways.

 “It may sound surprising, but I want to do your deal.
 So give me reasons to say yes, because I’m on your side.
-Like, ok maybe you didn’t want to tell you me about this lemon of a used car you financed because you’re embarrassed.
+Maybe you didn’t want to tell me about this lemon of a used car you financed because you’re embarrassed.
 Or maybe you’re reluctant to share that you have $100,000 at another bank, or that you owe your brother-in-law $50,000 because you co-signed on his truck.
 But this is information we need to know so we can best help you.
-I’d rather know it all up front than piecemeal it together over a two-week period,” says Howatt, adding that every good banker also understands that bad things can happen to good people and will support you through the process without judgment.
+I’d rather know it all up front than piecemeal it together over a two-week period,” says Howatt, adding that every good banker understands that bad things can happen to good people and will support you through the process without judgment.

 #3: Provide as much detail as possible and make sure it’s accurate.
 Howatt says pretty much everyone is asked to fill out a personal financial statement that gives a snapshot of their assets and liabilities.
 Proactively gathering this information ahead of time (including the interest rates on your investments and your liabilities) can not only give you more confidence going into a meeting, but it also makes the conversation more productive right off the bat.